 - Oncologists (cancer specialists)

 - Plastic surgeons (specialist surgeons who reconstruct damaged areas of the body)

 - Radiation therapists

-Following diagnosis and treatment, regular medical follow-ups are necessary in order to monitor the recovery process, and to check for recurrence or spread of the condition.
+Following diagnosis and treatment, regular medical follow-ups are necessary to monitor the recovery process, and to check for recurrence or spread of the condition.

-Prevention is better than cure and some simple precautions that can be taken to help prevent melanomas include:
+Prevention is better than cure and some simple precautions that can be taken to help prevent melanomas during New Zealand's hotter months (September to April) include:

-- Avoiding going out in the sun when UV levels are at their highest (between 11am and 4pm).
+- Avoiding going out in the sun when UV radiation levels are at their highest (between 11am and 4pm)

 - Never allowing your skin to burn.